 Our local FSS program, Activity 19, was implemented in July 2012.
 The program includes two groups of participants: a control group, which participates under the same rules as the traditional FSS program, and a local group, which participates under the rules of HACSB's Local FSS program.
 The Local FSS program requires participating families to voluntarily exit the Housing Choice Voucher or Public Housing program in order to graduate from the Local FSS program and receive the balance of their escrow account.
 The two groups allow HACSB to compare the results and identify advantages and disadvantages of each program type.
 In FY 2018 the definition of self-sufficiency for this activity was changed to eliminate the requirement for families to have \$0 of assistance income at the time they leave housing assistance.
 The definition was revised to "graduation from the Local FSS program".
 This modification will allow any Local FSS family who graduates and voluntarily exits housing assistance to be included in this count.
-No families achieved self-sufficiency through the Local FSS program under the revised definition in FY 2019.
+Very few families choose to participate in the Local FSS program as a result of the requirement to voluntarily exit housing assistance.
+No families achieved self-sufficiency through the Local FSS program under the revised definition in FY 2020.

-Implemented on January 1, 2012, Activity 20, the Five-Year Lease Assistance Program, included 1,130 households as of September 30th.
-HACSB continues to work with Loma Linda University to assist in the longitudinal study that examines participating families and their success over time.
-In FY 2019, 79 households transitioned to self-sufficiency through this activity.
+Implemented on January 1, 2012, Activity 20, the Five-Year Lease Assistance Program, included 1,059 households as of September 30th.
+HACSB continues to work with Loma Linda University (LLU) to assist in the longitudinal study that examines participating families and their success over time, including a voluntary post-assistance component which allows LLU and HACSB to learn about program impacts up to two years after housing assistance has ended.

 Activity 22 - The Streamlined Lease Assistance Program was implemented on February 1, 2015.
 This activity simplifies the rent calculation and eliminates interim recertifications for changes in income, thereby allowing the family to budget for rent and keep the entire amount of any increases to household income which occur between biennial recertifications.
-In FY 2019, 32 households transitioned to self-sufficiency from this activity.

 No Child Left Unsheltered (Activity 23) has not resulted in any transitions to self-sufficiency.
 This activity targets chronically homeless families with school-age children, helping them to obtain stable housing and supportive services.
 HACSB's goal is that assisted families will achieve self-sufficiency with the assistance our KEYS non-profit, which provides coaching and case work for these families, and community partners providing resources and mental health services.
+HACSB also partners with Loma Linda University for a longitudinal study of families participating in this program.
+The research identified families' need for a safe-haven period after entering the NCLU program, and that two significant impacts of the program are improved family stability and reduced risk of developing a clinically significant behavioral program amongst children in the program.
+As a result of these findings, related modifications were made to this activity through HACSB's 2019 Annual MTW Plan.

-The Transition for Over-Income Families (Activity 24) was implemented on April 1, 2015.
-This activity requires Public Housing families to move, thus enabling HACSB to assist more families on the waitlist, and HCV families to move or remain with their current landlord with no housing assistance.
+The Transition for Over-Income Families (Activity 24) requires Public Housing families to move, thus enabling HACSB to assist more families on the waitlist, and HCV families to move or remain with their current landlord with no housing assistance.
 Because households will be transitioned out of assistance when the household's income reaches or exceeds 80% of AMI, this activity requires families to budget their income appropriately in order to prepare for homeownership or renting at market rates.
-128 families were transitioned out of housing assistance in FY 2019 through this activity.
+Due to the COVID-19 pandemic, HACSB implemented an automatic six-month extension for families whose housing assistance would have ended as a result of this activity in FY 2020, resulting in fewer transitions to self-sufficiency through this activity.